• Home

 This exhibition works well at the Sainsbury Centre since there are the Brutalist constructions of the University of East Anglia Campus and the smaller scale reconstruction of the Monument to the Third International in the Sculpture Park.
 More commonly referred to as Tatlin’s Tower, because it was designed by Vladimir Tatlin, an important artist in the Constructivist movement.
 The monument (which was never built due to financial and practical issues) would have been 400 metres tall.

-Tickets to the Rhythm and Geometry exhibition are free, but you will need a ticket.
+It is free to go to the Rhythm and Geometry exhibition, but you will need a ticket.
 Book it online here.

 Pablo Picasso: The Legacy of Youth FAQs